 The challenge during the human visual and cognitive processing is to ensure that the data can be easily processed and interpreted by people.
 With this, Microsoft needs to develop different visualisation tools to meet the usage of their customers.
 So as to speak, Microsoft’s customers are able to select the visualisation tools most suitable for their target audience to understand and interpret the data visually.
 For example, Microsoft’s LinkedIn enable integration with their Microsoft Graphs, Dynamic 365 and Microsoft 365 (Microsoft, n.d.).
 As such, the challenge is to innovate and integrate visualisation tools while optimising the data allowing people to easily understand it.
 This will enhance the experiences of the customers at the same time.

 In general, the overall revenue increased in Microsoft 2019 Annual Report.
 Interestingly, Microsoft’s growth has been increasing steadily over the years which resulted in increasing revenue despite Microsoft being a technology based company, with many comparable competitors in the market.
 It is not easy to stay competitive and being one of the leading technology companies which provides products and services that meets the demand of its customers.
 This will requires substantial effort to understand the economy and the needs of its customers.
 I think Microsoft have done really well to keep on innovating and coming up with new products and services to remain the top of the customer’s choice.
 Nevertheless, with increasing revenue, the operating expenses over the years have also increased.
 This is unavoidable with rapid changing landscape in which Microsoft have to restructure to stay abreast to keep up with the changing environment.
 More and new research and development will be required to come up with new initiatives which would result in additional expenses incurred.
 Despite the high expenses incurred, Microsoft is still able to earn substantial revenue to cover the expenses (Microsoft, n.d.).
 Revenue growth is good for the company as this means that the company is growing and expanding.
-Apart from this, they are in their way of achieving their mission to enable all organisations in the world and every person to achieve more.
+Apart from this, they are on their way to achieve their mission of enable all organisations in the world and every person to achieve more.
 In order to sustain the growth and excel, Microsoft needs to continue gathering leading data that will provide them with foresight to improve or create new products that benefits consumers to keep up with the advancement of technology.
 Microsoft can also consider to lower expenses by streamlining processes to sustain and boost revenue.